 I’m into colorful food…there’s no way around it.
 I’m that person that will spend an extra dollar or more just to purchase red and yellow bell peppers to make a dish more colorful.
-Yes they add flavor as well, but it’s the colors that I’m after.
-Eat a rainbow pretty much sums it up for me.
+The phrase “eat a rainbow” pretty much sums it up for me.

 If purple beets weren’t so pretty, I’d steer clear of them completely.
 If you work with them at all you know what I mean — they leave a trail of purple stains everywhere they touch.

 The other varieties are more mild to me, and I have to admit that golden beets are my all time favorite, but I don’t discriminate as you can tell by this salad. 🙂

-This salad utilizes the beets and the greens.
+This beet green salad recipe utilizes the beets and the greens.
 Beet greens are a bit bitter, but that’s what makes this salad perfect.
-Slightly bitter beet greens with sweet roasted beets and oranges, and savory goat cheese is one delicious combination.
+Slightly bitter beet greens with sweet roasted beets, juicy oranges, and savory goat cheese is one delicious combination.

 If you’re not into beet greens you can certainly substitute it with spinach, spring greens, or your favorite lettuce — it’s all good!
 And if you do use beet greens, they need to go through a good cleaning before you toss them in your salad as they’re pretty gritty.

-- (1) bunch beets (about 3 medium beets)
+- 1 bunch 1 bunch beets about 3 medium beets)

-- 2 ounces goat cheese, crumbled
+- 2 ounces goat cheese crumbled

-- ½ medium orange, peel removed, sliced width-wise, and cut into triangles
+- 1/2 medium orange peel removed, sliced width-wise, and cut into triangles

-- ¼ cup pepitas
+- 1/4 cup pepitas

 - 2 tablespoons white balsamic vinegar